 - Policies around population should be voluntary and empower women to make the choices that are best for them.

 - A higher percentage of women of color live in countries with severe gender inequities in access to education, full economic and political participation, and adequate family planning.
 Reducing population growth necessitates a large investment in that particular group.

-- There is a history of women of color in both high- and low-income countries being forcibly sterilized to prevent giving birth, this should not be encouraged.
+- There is a history of women of color in both high- and low-income countries being forcibly sterilized to prevent giving birth; this should never be encouraged.1 2

 Population gets multiplied with economic growth (GDP per capita) to equal total global GDP, or Gross World Product.

 Please visit support.climateinteractive.org for additional inquiries and support.